finom/vovk.dev/src/pages/worker.md

 }
 ```

-`use` method returns the worker interface itself so as a nicer solution you can use ternary operator to make the Worker library to be nullish.
+`employ` method returns the worker interface itself so as a nicer solution you can use ternary operator to make the Worker library to be nullish.

 ```ts
 import { HelloWorker } from 'vovk-client';